Parting Shot (1998)

 Parting Shot could have been a decent “scary night at the morgue” episode.
 It certainly has that rare decent actress in Maya Israel here, as she doesn’t deliver lines in a flat monotone and she certainly can show fear and bitchiness with equal ease.
 However, the whole thing is just too stupid for words, and the “twist” that leads to Maya apparently being hounded by a paparazzo that only she can see, taking pics of her non-stop, is far more comical than the people behind this show likely intended it to be.
 Indeed, this episode should have played things up as a comedy, given how dumb things become as the show progresses, but no, it wants to keep a straight face throughout.

 Playing this up as a straight spooky episode is a mistake because the lighting is too bright most of the time, making it very hard to generate a scary kind of tension, and the special effects are pretty bad, far more comical than anything else.
-Really, they should have just turned this into a comedy, so that the cheaply-produced and absurd elements in this episode would be seen as an audacious type of humor.
+Really, they should have just turned this into a comedy, so that the cheaply produced and absurd elements in this episode would be seen as an audacious type of humor.

-With it being what it is, this one is a sad consequences of trying to film an episode on a budget that is way smaller than the ambition of the people behind the whole thing.
+With it being what it is, this one is a sad consequence of trying to film an episode on a budget that is way smaller than the ambition of the people behind the whole thing.

 Latest posts by Mrs Giggles (see all)